ome/omero-guide-introduction/docs/data-management.rst

 #.
 Duplicate two Projects of another user in read-annotate group type.
-   This will duplicate also the Datasets linked to those Projects as welll as Images linked to those Datasets.
+   This will duplicate also the Datasets linked to those Projects as well as Images linked to those Datasets.
    Here we specify some classes of objects that we do not want to duplicate (`reference-classes`), even though they are linked to the objects